vocdoni/docs/src/architecture/protocol/anonymous-voting/zk-census-proof.md

 Snark stands for *Succinct non-interactive argument of knowledge*.
 In our case, this means proving to someone that we know something, but without revealing the contents of what we know.

 In our case:
-  1. `Voter` is the owner of the `private key` corresponding to a certain `public key`
+  1. `Voter` is the owner of the `secret key` corresponding to a certain `public key`
   2. `Voter`'s `public key` is included in the `census` Merkle Tree
-  3. The nullifier provided by `Voter` uniquely corresponds to their `private key` and the `process ID` for a specific voting process
+  3. The nullifier provided by `Voter` uniquely corresponds to their `secret key` and the `process ID` for a specific voting process

 Although the computation is CPU and memory intensive, ZK Proofs can be generated from the user client running on modest hardware.
 The proof is validated by the Vochain Nodes, Miners, and any Third Party monitoring the process.